1. Home

 Joint cover

-If you get a life insurance policy that also covers your spouse or civil partner, premiums are likely to be higher than on a single policy.
+Premiums for joint cover - usually for two people - are likely to be higher than on a single policy.
 The way a joint life insurance policy is set up might also affect the size of your premiums.

 Your age